When to Visit Key West, Florida: What to Expect by Season & Month

 Key West Museum of Art & History in August

-You’ll want to spend plenty of time on boats or at the waterparks for the cool ocean breeze.
+With the heat and humidity, we think you’ll want to spend plenty of time on boats or at the waterparks, where you can enjoy the cool ocean breeze.
 Make sure you have some indoor activities as a backup if the rain decides to settle in for the day.

-With lobster back in season, the city celebrates the annual Key West Lobster Fest.
-The area comes alive with concerts, food vendors, and a lobster boil.
+Our favorite August tidbit?
+Lobster is back in season!
+Join in to celebrate the annual Key West Lobster Fest, as the whole island comes alive with concerts, food vendors, and a lobster boil.

 September

-Temperatures decrease a little in September, but highs are still around 84°F (29°C), and humidity barely falls at all.
-Your plans aren’t any safer this month since it’s still the peak of hurricane season.
+We see temperatures decrease a little in September, but highs are still around 84°F (29°C), and humidity barely falls at all.
+Unfortunately, we must warn you that your plans aren’t any safer this month; September is still the peak of hurricane season.

 Ernest Hemingway's House in September

-The island starts to wind down a little as it enters shoulder season.
-It’s a time for locals to unwind before they gear up for a busy winter.
+In our experience, the island starts to wind down a little as it enters shoulder season.
+In September, the locals unwind before they gear up for a busy winter.
 Kids have gone back to school, and Key West embraces its famous relaxed vibe.

-Labor Day Weekend brings the Key West Brewfest, a typical beer festival with the added benefit of beachside tastings, pool parties, and day drinking in the sunshine.
+Labor Day Weekend brings the Key West Brewfest.
+It’s a typical beer festival with the added benefit of beachside tastings, pool parties, and day drinking in the sunshine.
+(This one is totally up our alley!)

 October